 Step 2: Maintain Open Communication Between Sales and Marketing Functions

 Statistics show that only 30% of CMOs in B2B companies have clear programs or processes for prioritizing sales and marketing alignment.
-Considering the important role that alignment between the two departments plays in revenue growth, this number is significantly low.
+Considering the important role that alignment between the two departments plays in revenue growth, You can keep track of gross and net revenue along with all your expenses using an online accounting software.
 The best way to bridge the divide between sales and marketing functions is to develop and document an open communication strategy.

 The starting point for such a strategy is holding meeting for teams in both departments to agree on important issues including:

 - Clarifying what marketing teams need from sales teams and what sales teams need from the marketing teams